nrbns/Regen-v1/tauri-migration/README.md

-# OmniBrowser Tauri
+# Regen Tauri

-This is the Tauri version of OmniBrowser, migrated from Electron.
+This is the Tauri version of Regen, migrated from Electron.

 ## Setup